KmanOz/Sonoff-HomeAssistant/README.md

 Press the switch on top to turn on the relay.
 Press it again to turn it off and watch the status change in HomeAssistant.
 Toggle the switch in HomeAssistant and the relay & LED will toggle accordingly.
 I could have made it more complex, but why?

 To reset the switch manually, press and hold the switch for more than 4 seconds.
-The switch will respond with 4 long flashes and reboot.
+(4CH press and hold Relay 1 switch) The switch will respond with 4 long flashes and reboot.

 **OTA Operation**